Vascular Cures Research Network

 - The Vascular Research Summit, which invited leaders from 56 institutions across North America to share ideas and resources to solve unmet needs in vascular health.

 - The Collaborative Patient-Centered Research (CPCR) Grants which fund multi-institutional high-impact projects that create shareable research assets and generate milestones within two years.

 - PREDICT-PVI, which brought together multiple institutions to create the first national vascular biobank and support research studies to identify biomarkers involved in vascular healing.
 Named after our founder, Dr. Ron Stoney, the Stoney Vascular Biobank consists of data, blood and DNA samples from patients who have undergone leg bypass surgery or stenting for advanced PAD.

 Vascular Research Summit

-In September 2016 we hosted the inaugural Vascular Research Summit as a forum for leading vascular surgeon-scientists in North America to share ideas, resources and data in a confidential forum.
-There were 56 surgeon-scientists from 31 leading academic medical centers convened to identify unmet scientific needs and brainstorm collaborative projects that will create and leverage research resources from institutions across the US.
+In February 2018 we hosted the 2nd Annual Vascular Research Summit as a forum for leading vascular surgeon-scientists in North America to share ideas, resources and data in a confidential forum.
+There were 97 leaders from 56 institutions who convened to identify unmet scientific needs and brainstorm collaborative projects that will create and leverage research resources from institutions across the US.
 Learn more about the Research Summit here.

 Collaborative Patient-Centered Research (CPCR) Grants

 Driving collaboration across research centers and leveraging resources to broadly advance science are centerpieces of the Vascular Cures research portfolio.

 Coming out of the 2016 Vascular Research Summit we launched a new research initiative, Collaborative Patient-Centered Research (CPCR) grants, to fund multi-institutional high-impact projects that create shareable research assets and generate milestones within two years.

 The first two grants were awarded in early 2017 to teams led by Dr. Karen Ho at Northwestern University and Dr. Larry Kraiss at University of Utah School of Medicine.